AWS Home

 Model mapping

 Leaning on my experience as a Service Designer, I collaborated with product owners to map a detailed service blueprint of our contribution model.
 This blueprint defined how internal teams would engage with the dashboard platform and central UX team through API integration, widget configuration, and the full submission-to-review lifecycle.
-It became the foundation for our builder guides, design governance, and cross-team service orchestration.
+It included:

 4